-I became a city planner via an unconventional experiential, educational, and professional journey.
-Originally from the Los Angeles area, my family moved to Loveland Colorado when I was still a young child.
+I became a city planner via an unconventional educational and professional journey.
+Originally from the Los Angeles area, my family moved to Longmont, Colorado when I was still a young child.
+We lived a few blocks east of Main Street and I thought everyone could walk to the library, shopping, parks and city hall.
 Early on I developed an interest in geography having spent countless hours hiking in Rocky Mountain National Park and witnessing the rapid urbanization of the Colorado Front Range.

 I was fortunate enough to land internships with Texas Parks and Wildlife Department in Nature and Heritage Tourism and the City of Lockhart in Planning.
 I also taught high school History, Geography, and English Language Arts.
 This interdisciplinary background affords me a unique perspective on creatively solving planning issues and working with diverse populations.
 Though it’s impossible to know for certain what my future holds, as long as I’m making a difference every day, I’m in the right place.